PeronGH/biomcp/README.md

 # BioMCP

-A collection of MCP servers for biological and biomedical databases including PubMed Central, QuickGo, PlasmoDB, and more.
+A collection of MCP servers for biological and biomedical databases including PubMed Central, PlasmoDB, QuickGO, and more.

 ## Quick Start